Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/HPTutorial/TUTORIAL.md

 </p>

-### <a name="step-3">Step 3: Set Up the Perception Camera for Key Point Annotation</a>
+### <a name="step-3">Step 3: Set Up the Perception Camera for Keypoint Annotation</a>

-Now that we have our character performing animations, let's modify our `Perception Camera` to report the character's key points in the output dataset, updating frame by frame as they animate.
+Now that we have our character performing animations, let's modify our `Perception Camera` to report the character's keypoints in the output dataset, updating frame by frame as they animate.

 * **:green_circle: Action**: Add a `KeyPointLabeler` to the list of labelers in `Perception Camera`.
 Also, make sure `Show Labeler Visualizations` is turned on so that you can verify the labeler working.